naikmubashir/naikmubashir/README.md

 # 💫 About Me:
-🧑‍🎓 I'm in college sophomore majoring in Computer Science Engineering.<br>🧑‍💻 I'm currently learning Web Development and DSA in Java.<br>🧑‍💻 Apart from that I learn whatever is taught in college.<br>⚽ My hobby is playing football.
+🧑‍🎓 A college sophomore majoring in Computer Science Engineering.<br>🐧 Open Source Enthusiast.<br>🧑‍💻 Currently learning Web Development.<br>🧑‍💻 Apart from that I learn whatever is taught in college.<br>⚽ My hobby is playing football.

 ## 🌐 Socials: